juli04guilar/groupBy/README.md

-# GroupByJs
+# groupByJs

-GroupBy is a javascript library for grouping array of objects using attribute name , it support basic operations such as sum, avg, max, min and countDistinct. it support chaning more than one operation.
+groupBy is a javascript library for grouping array of objects using attribute name , it support basic operations such as sum, avg, max, min and countDistinct. it support chaning more than one operation.

 ## Installation